 A former faculty member at Princeton and Yale in the departments of French and Italian and Italian Studies respectively, she organized the Dante Society of America’s virtual symposium at Harvard in May 2021, bringing together scholars, poets, and readers from across the globe for the 700th Anniversary Commemoration.
 She has published widely on Dante Alighieri’s reception among women readers in North America and edited the book, Dante’s Volume: From Alpha to Omega, published by ACMRS Press.
 Her next book, nearing completion, is on the cross-border and cross- linguistic fortunes of Dante, Boccaccio and Petrarch among readers in North America.
 She also has a manuscript in preparation on collaborative modes of vernacular literary production in Italy and England against the backdrop of 16th century religious reform in Europe.

-She received her Ph.D. in Italian Language and Literature from Yale University.
+She received her B.A. in International Studies magna cum laude from Fairfield University and a M.A. and M.Phil., in addition to her Ph.D., in Italian Language and Literature from Yale University.

 All content on this site is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.